cdaein/posting/README.md

 ## Supported Platforms

 - Bluesky
-  - You need Bluesky email and password in `.env`.
-Also, put your handle without `@` symbol in `user.config.json` to check stats.
+  - You need Bluesky email and password as well as your handle.
   - Bluesky only supports image post.
 - Mastodon
-  - Add your instance url to `user.config.json`. ex. `"instanceUrl": "https://mastodon.social"`
   - Getting API Key is very easy.
 Just go to your instance, click Preferences > Developement.
 Create a New Application with read/write access.
-Then, copy the Access Token to `.env`.
 - ~~Instagram~~
   - IG API doesn't work as I expect it to.
 It's one of the worst APIs I've ever had to deal with.
 - Threads